c3lang/c3-web/src/content/docs/Language Common/cinterop.md

 - There are no `volatile` and `const` **qualifiers** like in C.
     - C3 has [global constants](/language-fundamentals/naming/#global-constants) declared with `const`.
     - Instead of the `volatile` type qualifier, there are standard library macros `@volatile_load` and `@volatile_store`.
+- In C3, fixed arrays do *not* decay into pointers like in C.
+    - Inside a C3 binding to a C function with an array argument, pass a pointer to the C3 array to get the correct behaviour.
+    - Inside a C binding to a C3 function with an array argument, the passed pointer eg `int[4]*` may be implicitly converted into an `int*`.